 The California Acorn Survey

-In collaboration with Dr. Jean Knops of the University of Nebraska, Bill Carmen of Mill Valley, and postdoctoral scholar Ian Pearse, the California Acorn Survey quantifies acorn production of over 1,000 trees at 19 sites throughout California each year as part of our continuing quest to understand patterns of acorn production in California oaks.
-This effort is currently funded by an LTREB grant from the National Science Foundation.
+In collaboration with Dr. Jean Knops of the University of Nebraska, Bill Carmen of Mill Valley, former postdoctoral scholar Ian Pearse, and current postdoc Mario Pesendorfer, the California Acorn Survey surveys acorn production of over 1,000 trees at 19 sites throughout California each year as part of our continuing quest to understand patterns of acorn production in California oaks.
+This effort is funded by an LTREB grant from the National Science Foundation.

 Our technique involves visual surveys during which two observers count as many acorns as they can in different parts of the tree, each for 15 seconds.
 These counts are added to yield an index of acorn production for the tree that year.
 This method is discussed in more detail in Koenig et al. (1994b).

 We have monitored acorn production of five species of oaks at Hastings Reservation, Monterey County, California, since 1980.
 Starting in 1994, we expanded work to include several additional species and other sites throughout most of California (see map).
 These sites include several field stations (Hastings, Jasper Ridge, Hopland, Sierra Foothills, San Joaquin Experiment Station, James Reserve, Sedgwick Reserve), two Nature Conservancy sites (Dye Creek and the Santa Rosa Plateau), several parks (Yosemite and Palomar Mountain SP) as well as several other strategically-located sites scattered throughout the oak woodland areas of the state.